 Then we have the phones.

-My iPhone 6 is highly used.
-I take lots of photos with it, make videos, and all that.
+My The now Angelo’s iPhone 6 is highly used.
+We take lots of photos with it, make videos, and all that.
 Some of what is around here came from my phone.
 I think it’s pretty competent and if you don’t plan on becoming a photographer, a phone with a nice camera is more than enough.
 It also shoots videos in 4K.

 It lacks the sharpness and the overall quality comparing to the Canon and the Olympus, and it’s also not possible to adjust as much as I like to (especially when shooting sunsets and stars, or in dark places) but if I wasn’t a photography addict, I’d use only this.